TheRealToxicDev/Toxic-Security/README.md

 > sky.recent - Shows a list of Recent Events and the user who triggered them.

-> sky.resetlimits - Resets the Limits to Default.
+> sky.reset - Resets the Limits to Default.

 <a name="defLimits"></a>
 # Default Server Limit Settings